State-wide cladding audit

 - Western Australian Local Government Association

-It is possible that the audit will also identify buildings within the scope of the audit that require further investigation and the Building Commission and relevant permit authority will work with building owners to ensure the cladding attached to their buildings meets the performance requirements of the Building Code of Australia.
+It is possible that the audit will identify buildings within the scope of the audit that require further investigation.
+The Building Commission and relevant permit authority will work with building owners to ensure the cladding attached to their buildings meets the performance requirements of the Building Code of Australia.

 How long will the audit take?